-The family was not totally unaffected by the economic problems of Depression America, however.
-With jobs hard to come by, George and Frank (Francis) joined the navy after leaving school.
-One of their good friends, William Ball from Fredericksburg, who was rumored to be “sweet on” Genevieve, also joined.
-By 1941 the economy was improving and youngest son Albert had gotten married and he and his wife, Katherine Mary had a son in February.
-George and Frank left the navy and came home in May.
+The family was not totally unaffected by the economic problems of Depression-era America, however.
+With jobs hard to come by, George and Frank (Francis) joined the Navy after leaving school.
+One of their good friends, William Ball, from Fredericksburg, who was rumored to be “sweet on” Genevieve, also joined.
+By 1941 the economy was improving and youngest son, Albert, had gotten married, and he and his wife, Katherine Mary had a son in February.
+George and Frank left the Navy and came home in May.
 Some of the brothers got jobs at the Rath Meat Packing plant.
-Life was good for Thomas and Alleta Sullivan and their large family, but for them and the world, dark clouds were gathering on the horizon.
-The Sullivan’s friend, Bill Ball, had stayed in the Navy.
+Life was good for Thomas and Alleta and their large family, but for them and the world, dark clouds were gathering on the horizon.
+The Sullivans' friend, Bill Ball, had stayed in the Navy.
 He was stationed on the USS Arizona, based at Pearl Harbor in Hawaii.

 When America was transformed into a nation at war by the Japanese bombing of Pearl Harbor on December 7th 1941, the Sullivan family was transformed as well.
-When word arrived that their friend William had died on the Arizona, the brothers did not hesitate.
-Elder brother George said, “Well I guess our minds are made up, aren’t they fellows?
+When word arrived that Ball had died on the Arizona, the brothers did not hesitate.
+Elder brother George said, “Well, I guess our minds are made up, aren’t they fellows?
 And, when we go in, we want to go in together.”
-They made the fateful decision to enlist in the navy to ask to serve on the same ship.
-“We Stick Together” would be their motto.
+They made the fateful decision to enlist in the Navy to ask to serve on the same ship.
+“We Stick Together.” would be their motto.
 And George had prophetically added, “If the worst comes to the worst, why we’ll all have gone down together.”

 Five brothers going off to serve together was big news in Waterloo.
 The Waterloo Iowa Courier, in a story about local boys going off to war, asked Alleta Sullivan how she felt about all five of her sons going to war together.
 “I remember I was crying a little,” she said.
 No doubt it was far more than “a little.”